BetterWayElectronics/sce-syscon-writer-guide/README.md

 <h3>Final Step - LoadBios Repair / Downgrade:</h3>

 With the Syscon patched and the NOR patched, upload them both at the same time to the console.
-If you have the Syscon on board you need to have standby power active.<br>
+If you are writing the syscon on board you need to have standby power active.<br>
-The console will either boot to Safe Mode and ask you to install a lower firmware OR it won't and you will have an error in your UART log<br>
+The console will either boot to Safe Mode and ask you to install a lower firmware OR it won't and you will have an error in your UART log<br><br>
-If it fails to boot go and re-patch your NOR with a different CoreOS header then using the <b>same</b> syscon patch file - upload both again and reboot.<br>
+If it fails to boot go and re-patch your NOR with a different CoreOS header and using the <b>same</b> syscon patch file upload both again and reboot.<br>
 If you have the UART errors BlStorageHeader or checkUpdVersion, you did not follow my instructions and have corrupted your Syscon - I will have to manually repair it for you for a fee.<br>
 If you still have loadBios -8 error and the bootloader version has changed then you have an issue with your RAM, replace/repair it.<br><br>
 And thats that!
 Easy right?

 <h3>Credits/Greetz:</h3>
 DARKNESMONK